xdevops-caj-lab-gitops-cd/gitops-example-apps/README.md

 ### RBAC in AppProject

-We set users under `bgd-group` has readonly permission for `approj-bdg` approject.
+We set users under `bgd-group` has readonly permission for `approj-bgd` approject.
 ```yaml
   - name: read-only
     policies: